smilers/windows-itpro-docs/windows/deployment/do/mcc-ent-deploy-to-windows.md

     >* The provisioning package should be extracted to a directory that isn't synced to OneDrive, as the sychronization process will interfere with the installation.
 It is recommended to extract the provisioning package to the root directory of the host machine (e.g. C:\mccInstaller)

 1. Open a PowerShell window *as administrator* on the host machine, then change directory to the extracted provisioning package.

+    >[!Note]
+    >* If you are deploying your cache node to a host machine that uses a TLS-inspecting proxy (e.g. ZScaler), ensure that you've [configured the proxy settings](mcc-ent-create-resource-and-cache.md#proxy-settings) for your cache node, then place the proxy certificate file (.pem) in the extracted provisioning package directory and add `-proxyTlsCertificatePemFileName [path to certificate]` to the provisioning command.

 1. Set the Execution Policy to *Unrestricted* to allow the provisioning scripts to run.
 1. Create a `$User` PowerShell variable containing the username of the account you intend to designate as the Connected Cache runtime account.